 - They can grow a brand’s social following by tagging them in their posts.

-When using influencer marketing, it is essential to choose the right kind of influencer.
+When using influencer marketing and influencer collaboration idea, it is essential to choose the right kind of influencer.

 It’s best to look at engagement over numbers – 1,000 engaged viewers is better than 100,000 non-engaged viewers –and the viewership has to be one that matches your brand.

 It’s also important to check how frequently they post.